lrast/reference-organizer/readme.md

         > important for populating the database
 - table view for pages including title, authors, journal, year
 - multiple entries for page, topic entry
+- fix style issues: table centering
+- clean-up css, html, and view code.
+- interface to relationships
+    * topic and citation graph visualization
+        > to start: a series of trees with each unique root

 ### Long term:
-- interface to relationships
 - dockerize to a local application
-- topic and citation graph visualization
-    - to start: a series of trees with each unique root
 - improve URL origin testing
 - searching
 - API design: